Carew Tower: Early commercial use

 Emery initially leased control of the Carew Tower to William A. Starrett's Starrett Ohio Corporation.
 Thomas Emery's Sons owned the land that the tower was built on, but was only a minority partner in the Starrett Ohio Corporation.
 Following the death of Starrett, Thomas Emery's Sons acquired a majority stake in his company in November 1932, allowing it to take ownership of the complex.
 The Starrett Ohio Corporation, renamed Carew Tower, Inc., subsequently gave Thomas Emery's Sons control of leasing arrangements in the tower.
 Thomas Emery's Sons also moved its headquarters to the tower following the acquisition.

 The tower's first commercial tenant was Edward J. Reardon of the Carney Cement Co., who opened his office on the 29th floor on October 1, 1930.
 Thousands of guests attended Mabley & Carew's formal opening on October 7, with Governor Myers Y. Cooper delivering remarks and Vincent Lopez providing music.
 H. & S. Pogue also moved into the retail arcade shortly after the tower's opening, and the two department stores served as the largest tenants in the arcade.
 The tower's formal inspection occurred on November 3, with over 4000 guests touring the building.
 Emery's own Emery Industries was one of the earliest commercial tenants to move into the tower, where it would remain until 1985.
 In July 1931, an employee of the Frederick A. Schmidt Co. stated that the tower was over 70% occupied.
-A 1940 article in the The Cincinnati Enquirer stated that the tower was only 22% occupied upon the Emery acquisition in 1932.
+A 1940 article in The Cincinnati Enquirer stated that the tower was only 22% occupied upon the Emery acquisition in 1932.
 After Emery became president of the Charter Committee in 1935, the Committee moved its headquarters to the tower.
 Beginning in March 1939, the Crosley Broadcasting Corporation and its affiliate WLW rented out the entire 48th floor of the tower for use as a television studio, developing the experimental television station W8XCT.
 By February 1940, occupancy had risen to over 90%.
 Major League Baseball commissioner Happy Chandler had an office in the tower due to its proximity to his home state of Kentucky, and National League president Warren Giles maintained an office in the building in the 1950s and 1960s.
 Mabley & Carew left the tower in 1960, allowing H. & S. Pogue to expand into its section of the arcade.